HydroModPy/HydroModPy/docs/source/architecture/overview/mental-model-and-design-choices.rst

 - the ``simulated_active_network`` figure when the run has ``accumulation_flux`` and a plottable mesh

-These are lazy result views implemented in ``hydromodpy.results.views``: they read persisted fields, mesh geometry, and hydrographic-network roles from the run without mutating the catalog.
+These are lazy result views implemented in ``hydromodpy.results.derive.views``: they read persisted fields, mesh geometry, and hydrographic-network roles from the run without mutating the catalog.